Luis Orduz

 population.add(real_offspring)

 The crossover in genetic algorithms is the operation used to combine the data of the parents to produce offspring.
 But we can't just stop there, we need genetic variance to ensure the population actually evolves over time.
-One form of variance is of course that the parents are shuffled and a random number of genes is picked from each parent, but even that isn't enough as it could leave us stuck2.
+One form of variance is of course that the parents contribute different characteristics selected at random from each parent, but even that isn't enough as it could leave us stuck2.

 Actual variance comes from the key element of mutation, the random chance that any given offspring individual will have genes not present in the parents.3